Layyzyy/Newtonify_Trajectory/README.md

 ## 🪄 License

 This project is licensed under the **MIT License**
-© 2025 — Created with ❤️ and physics by *Layyshahh*
+© 2025 — Created with ❤️ and physics by *Lay Shah*

 ---